OSC/ood-documentation/source/app-development/tutorial-ps-to-quota.rst

 .. warning::

-   Accessing this new app for the first time will cause your NGINX server to restart, killing all websocket connections, which means resetting your active Shell sessions.
+   Accessing this new app for the first time will cause your NGINX server to restart, killing all websocket connections, which means resetting your active web-based OnDemand Shell sessions.